-

 Self-defence

 It is a full defence to murder if the accused acted in self-defence.
-For this defence to succeed, the accused must have had reasonable grounds to believe that their actions were necessary in self-defence or in defence or another person.
+For this defence to succeed, the accused must have had reasonable grounds to believe that their actions were necessary in self-defence or in defence of another person and their response must be proportionate to the nature of the attack taking into account all of the circumstances.

 If the accused was acting in self-defence but used excessive force (in other words, their actions were not a reasonable response to the threat they faced) this is a partial defence to a charge of murder.
 Where it is established that the accused’s actions were excessive self-defence, the accused will be found guilty of manslaughter instead of murder.